Search

 Plus, I’m asexual and female of center (but don’t entirely define as a woman (still figuring that out)).

-I’ve also experienced long periods of extreme poverty, anxiety, depression, alexithymia, and multiple bouts of Autistic burnout (none of these are part of my life anymore).
+I’ve also experienced long periods of extreme poverty, anxiety, depression, alexithymia, and multiple bouts of Autistic burnout (and none of these are part of my life anymore).

 Women in a red shirt, shrugging while sitting cross-legged on a green yoga ball.